Madzaz/Madzaz/README.md

 👋 Hello!
-I'm Mladen, an ambitious frontend developer with a passion for creating elegant and interactive user interfaces.
+I'm Mladen, an ambitious webflow developer with a passion for creating elegant and interactive user interfaces.
 While I'm at the beginning of my career, I'm committed to learning and developing my skills to become an expert in the field.

 👀 What I Offer:
-• Proficiency in HTML and CSS.
+• Proficiency in Webflow, HTML and CSS.
-• Good knowledge of JavaScript and MySQL.
+• Good knowledge of Figma, JavaScript and MySQL.
-• Basic knowledge of PHP.
 • Willingness to learn new technologies and tools.
 • Ability to work as part of a team and communicate effectively.